kennedn/kindlepass/README.md

 ### Prerequisites
 - Python >=3.6

-Run pip install from within the project directory to install dependancies:
+Run pip install from within the project directory to install dependencies:
 ```bash
 python3 -m pip install .
 ```
-This should install all required dependancies, after which the script can be ran:
+This should install all required dependencies, after which the script can be ran:
 ```bash
 python3 kindle_activator.py
 ```